merenlab/merenlab.org/data/sar11-phylogenomics/index.md

 For a phylogenomic analysis we will use the standard [anvi'o phylogenomics workflow](https://anvio.org/learn/phylogenomics/) with an external-genomes file.

-You can create an external-genomes-txt file for all your genomes using the program anvi-script-gen-genomes file:
+You can create an external-genomes-txt file for all your genomes using the program {% include PROGRAM name="anvi-script-gen-genomes-file" %} file:

 ```bash
 anvi-script-gen-genomes-file --input-dir CONTIGS-DBs/ \
                              -o external-genomes.txt
 ```

-If you included `x` number of new contigs-db files (or FASTA files) into your analysis, running the following command,
+If you included `x` number of new {% include ARTIFACT name="contigs-db" %} files (or FASTA files) into your analysis, running the following command,

 ```bash
 wc -l external-genomes.txt